-For people with attention deficit hyperactivity disorder (ADHD), fidgeting is often seen as a negative symptom.
-But what if it’s actually a functional component of the disorder — something that helps a person with ADHD concentrate?
+For people with attention deficit hyperactivity disorder (ADHD), fidgeting and stimming are often seen as negative symptoms.
+But what if it’s a functional component of the disorder or something that helps a person with ADHD concentrate?

-Amy and and Lindsay Buroker, Fantasy Author (http://www.lindsayburoker.com), discuss ways that fidgeting shows up in adults, especially those who use it to focus.
-Amy finds that it can be a useful tool, but advises choosing figit in a way that don’t draw attention to yourself.
+Amy and Lindsay Buroker, Fantasy Author (http://www.lindsayburoker.com), discuss ways that fidgeting and stimming show up in adults, especially those who use it to focus.
+Amy finds that it can be a useful tool but advises choosing to fidget in a way that doesn’t draw attention to yourself.

 My Favorite Figit: https://amzn.to/3dIuPTA (mesh tube with marble)

 Lindsay Buroker [00:00:02] Hello and welcome to our adult ADHD chat.
 Here on the Internet, I’m your host.
 Lindsay Buroker.
 And I’m with my co-host, the woman with all the knowledge, Amy Voros from Creative Catapult Coaching.
 Hey, Amy, how are you doing today?